Unwanted contact — signs to look out for

 Our research shows that one in four young people are being contacted by strangers online.
 Contact from a random stranger can be risky.
 But even online contact from someone you know can make you feel that something is not quite right.

-Sometimes a person who contacts you online may want to harm you — learn more about:
+Sometimes a person who contacts you online may want to harm you.

 Signs to look out for